promicsw/flow-expressions/Docs/FexElementsRef.md

 Opt defines and optional sequence and the following rules apply:

 - If the first step passes then the remainder must succeed.
-- If the first step fails the remainder is aborted.
+- If the first step fails the remainder is aborted - without error.
 - Note: The first step(s) may themselves be optional and in this case the following applies:
   - If any of the leading optional steps or first non-optional step passes then the remainder must complete.
   - If the leading optional step(s) and the first non-optional fail then the sequence is aborted.